Rapunzel syndrome

 Rapunzel syndrome is an extremely rare intestinal condition in humans resulting from ingesting hair (trichophagia).
+This syndrome occurs when a trichobezoar (hairball) reaches past the small intestine, and sometimes even into the colon producing a long, tail-like extension of hair.
 The syndrome is named after the long-haired girl Rapunzel in the fairy tale by the Brothers Grimm.
-Trichophagia is sometimes associated with the hair-pulling disorder trichotillomania.
-This syndrome is a rare and unusual form of trichobezoar.
-Since 1968, there have been fewer than 40 documented cases in the literature.
-This syndrome occurs when the trichobezoar (hairball) reaches past the small intestine, and sometimes even into the colon producing a long tail-like extension of hair (NCBI, 2016).
+Trichophagia is also sometimes associated with the hair-pulling disorder trichotillomania.
+The Rapunzel syndrome is, however, a rare and unusual form of trichobezoar.
+Since 1968, there have been fewer than 40 documented cases in the medical literature.

 Signs and symptoms

-The use of the term Rapunzel syndrome first appeared in the literature in 1968.
+The use of the term 'Rapunzel syndrome' first appeared in the medical literature in 1968.